dinde451/jarr.d1/Jarulfs_Guide.md

 # Introduction

-This guide is a compilation of all the data I have collected about Diablo and Hellfire during the many months of playing those games.
+This guide is a compilation of all the data I have collected about Diablo and Hellfire during the many years of playing those games.
 It has virtually no tactics or strategy but instead contains a wealth of numerical data and formulas for many aspects of the game.
 As far as possible all data and information has been either collected by me or otherwise verified by me.
 Of course, some information is very hard to